frostybay/Website/_posts/2016-08-15-tcp-server-with-nodejs-pt-1.markdown

 > ... provides reliable, ordered, and error-checked delivery of a stream of octets between applications running on hosts communicating over an IP network.

 This means that the protocol can guarantee that what you send through the network and over IP is always arrived at the other end.
 TCP also has the special feature of keeping the connections opened for later referece and usage.
-An usual connection flow:
+An usual connection flow happens like this:

 * Client connects to the server at an IP Address and a Port (Ex: 127.0.0.1:3000)
-* Server accepts the connection, now the client can keep a reference to the pipe that goes to the server and the server can also do the same.
+* Server accepts the connection, now the client can keep a reference to the "pipe" that goes to the server and the server can also do the same.
 * Both send messages to each other.
 * The connection can be closed by any side.

+### Starting our server

+Use the following snippet to start the server, copy the contents and create a file name `init.js`:

+{% highlight js %}
+#!/usr/bin/env node
+'use strict';

+// load the Node.js TCP library
+const net = require('net');

+const PORT = 5000;
+const ADDRESS = '127.0.0.1';

+function on_client_connected(socket) {
+  console.log("New client: "+socket.removeAddress+':'+socket.removePort);
+  client.socket.destroy();
+}

+var server = net.createServer(on_client_connected);
+server.listen(PORT, ADDRESS);
+{% endhighlight %}

+So, whats happening here: the first line guarantees that we can run the server as an executable file, skipping the `node` command before the script name.
+The second line enables [strictures][js-strict] in the file.
+After that, we load the required TCP library from the Node.js default libs.

 ### Server.js